Hypothermia

 Hypothermia is defined as a body core temperature below 35.0 C in humans.
 Symptoms depend on the temperature.
 In mild hypothermia, there is shivering and mental confusion.
 In moderate hypothermia, shivering stops and confusion increases.
-In severe hypothermia, there may be hallucinations and paradoxical undressing, in which a person removes their clothing, as well as an increased risk of the heart stopping.
+In severe hypothermia, there may be hallucinations and paradoxical undressing, the victim's self-removal of their own clothing, as well as an increased risk of the heart's stopping.

 Hypothermia has two main types of causes.
 It classically occurs from exposure to cold weather and cold water immersion.
 It may also occur from any condition that decreases heat production or increases heat loss.
 Commonly, this includes alcohol intoxication but may also include low blood sugar, anorexia, and advanced age.
 Body temperature is usually maintained near a constant level of 36.5–37.5 C through thermoregulation.
 Efforts to increase body temperature involve shivering, increased voluntary activity, and putting on warmer clothing.
-Hypothermia may be diagnosed based on either a person's symptoms in the presence of risk factors or by measuring a person's core temperature.
+Hypothermia may be diagnosed by either a person's symptoms in the presence of risk factors or measuring a person's core temperature.

 The treatment of mild hypothermia involves warm drinks, warm clothing, and voluntary physical activity.
 In those with moderate hypothermia, heating blankets and warmed intravenous fluids are recommended.
 People with moderate or severe hypothermia should be moved gently.
 In severe hypothermia, extracorporeal membrane oxygenation (ECMO) or cardiopulmonary bypass may be useful.
 In those without a pulse, cardiopulmonary resuscitation (CPR) is indicated along with the above measures.
-Rewarming is typically continued until a person's temperature is greater than 32 C. If there is no improvement at this point or the blood potassium level is greater than 12 millimoles per litre at any time, resuscitation may be discontinued.
+Rewarming is typically continued until a victim's temperature is greater than 32 C. If there is no improvement at this point or the blood potassium level is greater than 12 millimoles per litre at any time, resuscitation may be discontinued.

-Hypothermia is the cause of at least 1,500 deaths a year in the United States.
-It is more common in older people and males.
-One of the lowest documented body temperatures from which someone with accidental hypothermia has survived is 12.7 C in a 2-year-old boy from Poland named Adam.
-Survival after more than six hours of CPR has been described.
-In individuals for whom ECMO or bypass is used, survival is around 50%.
+Hypothermia is the cause of at least 1,500 deaths a year in the United States alone.
+It is more common in older people and men.
+One of the lowest documented body temperatures which someone with accidental hypothermia has survived is 12.7 C in a 2-year-old boy from Poland named Adam.
+Survival after more than six hours' CPR has been described.
+When ECMO or bypass is used, survival is around 50%.
 Deaths due to hypothermia have played an important role in many wars.

 The term is from Greek ῠ̔πο (ypo), meaning "under", and θέρμη (thérmē), meaning "heat".
 The opposite of hypothermia is hyperthermia, an increased body temperature due to failed thermoregulation.